akhilpanthangi/smart-home-automation-esp8266-iot/README.md

 [![Control](https://img.shields.io/badge/control-Google%20Home-4285F4)](https://home.google.com/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

-An IoT-based home automation system that controls **two lights and two fans** using a NodeMCU ESP8266 and a four-channel relay module.
+An IoT-based home automation system that controls **lights and fans and other electronic appliances** using a NodeMCU ESP8266 and a four-channel relay module.
 Appliances can be operated with Google Home voice commands or manually using digital switches in the Google Home app.